chartkun/weatherbitqachallenge/README.md

 # weatherbitqachallenge
 This is an exercise to create automated API tests using Weatherbit API

--Required Software and Tools
+# Required Software and Tools
-JAVA
+- JAVA
-MAVEN
+- MAVEN
-ECLIPSE
+- ECLIPSE
-TESTNG
+- TESTNG

--How to Execute Test
+# How to Execute Test
-You can open each test class on "src\test\java\testrestassured" and execute them.
+## You can open each test class on "src\test\java\testrestassured" and execute them.

-via Individual test case
+## via Individual test case
 Open Eclipse -> In "src\test\java\testrestassured" folder, Right click on Test Class -> Select "Run As" -> Select "TestNG Test"

-via testng.xml
+## via testng.xml
 Open Eclipse -> Right click on testng.xml
 -> Select "Run As" -> Select "TestNG Test"